ra1ngts/projects/README.md

 ---

 #### About programme :
-- The programme __"Analysis of the currency portfolio"__ - allows you to monitor currency data, weekly.
+- __"Currency analysis"__ - allows you to monitor currency data, weekly.

 #### Peculiarities :
 - Allows you to add weeks.